-Providing editorial services (developmental and substantive) for book-length and short-form content for the academic, scholarly, researcher, practitioner, and trade markets.
+Expert editorial services (developmental and substantive) for book and article-length content for the academic, scholarly, researcher, practitioner, and trade markets.

-At OUP I developed, launched, curated, and edited major new web-based reference projects in the Earth and Space Sciences quite broadly conceived and inclusive of allied disciplines across the social sciences and humanities.
+At OUP I developed, curated, and edited major new web-based reference projects in the Earth, Space, Biological and Health sciences, quite broadly conceived and inclusive of allied social science and humanities disciplines.

-Acquired, developed, and edited book lists broadly conceived in nursing education, research, and practice -- for practitioners at all levels, higher education teachers and students, health care business professionals, and allied disciplines.
+Acquired, developed, and edited books in nursing education, research, practice and policy -- for professionals at all career levels, educators and students (baccalaurate to graduate/ post-graduate), and allied disciplines.

-Directed , curated, and edited leading monograph and special publication series in the Earth and Space Sciences for graduate-level readers, researchers, and scientists.
+Directed, curated, and edited leading monographs and special publications in the Earth and Space Sciences for scientists, researchers, and graduate-level readers.

 Acquired, developed, and edited trade health titles for the lay market.